 The Chisum Patent Academy can custom-design seminars focused on our clients’ particular interests and needs.
 Potential topics run the gamut from satisfying disclosure requirements for biotechnology patent applications to crafting a winning Federal Circuit appellate brief.
 We can also provide comprehensive overviews of recent Federal Circuit and Supreme Court developments.
-Although we offer our public seminars in New York each winter and Seattle each summer, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.
+Although we offer our public seminars in New York, Seattle, and Cincinnati, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.

 The Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
 Where state bars require, we submit attendees’ names as they are listed on the sign-in sheet.
 If you are seeking CLE credit for a state other than where that seminar is being held, please apply directly to the appropriate state bar.